eilvelia/tdl/packages/prebuilt-tdlib/README.md

 ## Versioning conventions

 > This information is present mostly for maintaining `prebuilt-tdlib`,
-> it is not necessary for using this package.
+> it is not strictly necessary for using this package.

 Because TDLib does not follow SemVer, not to require the users to manually specify the exact version of `prebuilt-tdlib` in their `package.json`, the TDLib